Babes-its-a-Simulation/Love-Island-p3/README.md

 	cout << "Morgan: Really?! that sounds like a lot of fun luv" << endl;
 	cout << "I heard that Jamie is an Instagram model and Blake works as an assistant to the assitant of Adele's manager." << endl;
 	cout << "Anyways Babe, I'll tell ya right now that blake has a smokin' body.
-I think I'll go see if I can find their type.
+Blake's over there talkin' to Danny, I think I'll go see if I can find their type.
 Wish me luck babes" << endl;

 	cout << " " << endl;